 Guided transfers mean that nothing can ever go wrong again.
 Someone is there, waiting for you, no matter what time in the morning or day of the week – ready to take you to wherever you need to be and sort out any hitch or hiccup that might present itself along the way.
 They are the fairy godmothers of travelling.

 Thus, when we arrived in Hanoi at 4.30 in the morning on our sleeper train from Dong Hoi, our guide was waiting on the platform to take us to our car, drive us to our hotel (where early check-in had already been magically arranged), wake up the concierge to let us in, show us to our rooms and give us a few handy recommendations for our stay in the city.
 He all but tucked us in and read us a bedtime story.
 It was wonderful.
 Guided transfers, for me, are the ultimate holiday luxury.

 When all’s said and done, we’ll always be a family that does our own thing.
 But whilst we’ll never give up organising our own adventures for good – what we learned on this trip was that when you choose the right tour operator, even the most die-hard DIYers can learn to stop worrying and love the package holiday.

-The Cloutmen travelled to Indochina in March and April 2016.
-If you’ve been converted to the way of the package – get on the phone and start planning yours now!
+If the Cloutman’s have converted you to the package – get on the phone and start planning yours now!